 NFL win totals example

-Let’s suppose the New York Giants are assigned a projected win total of seven victories for the 2022 season.
+The New York Giants 2023 projected win total is over/under 8.5 wins.
 For this first example, we’ll assume the oddsmakers have assigned either side of the bet -110 odds.
-That means that whether you bet on the Giants falling short of or exceeding seven wins, you’ll have the same rate of payout if your bet is successful.
+That means that whether you bet on the Giants falling short of or exceeding 8.5 wins, you’ll have the same rate of payout if your bet is successful.
 In this case, with the bet having -110 odds all the way around, the $10 bet would pay out a profit of $9.09.
 The bettor would therefore receive a total of $19.09 in return (the original $10 wagered plus the profit amount).

-Utilizing the same wager, let’s say oddsmakers have instead made the odds for the Giants finishing over seven wins at +120 and left the under side of the wager at -110.
-In this case, bettors putting faith in New York taking a sizable leap forward next season and exceeding seven wins would realize a $12 profit if their side of the bet is correct.
+Utilizing the same wager, let’s say oddsmakers have instead made the odds for the Giants finishing over 8.5 wins at +120 and left the under side of the wager at -110.
+In this case, bettors putting faith in New York next season to exceed 8.5 wins would realize a $12 profit if their side of the bet is correct.
 The better would therefore receive a total of $22.00 in return (the original $10 wagered plus the profit amount).

 Where to find win totals bets at online sportsbooks